Endometriosis Surgery in Thailand Your guide to cost, top specialists & hospitals

 When Can You Return to Work and Exercise?

 Desk work is typically possible within one to two weeks.
 Light walking from day one.
 Gym workouts and heavy lifting should wait four weeks.
-The timeline depends partly on the extent of surgery — simple excision recovers faster than complex bowel or ureteric work.
+The timeline depends partly on the extent of surgery; simple excision recovers faster than complex bowel or ureteric work, where desk work may take four to six weeks and exercise six to eight weeks after a bowel resection.

 When Will You See Final Results?